-- (a) Headquarters of the Court.
-The headquarters of the court shall be located in Greensboro, and all pleadings and papers submitted to the clerk for filing in any division shall be filed in Greensboro. - (b) Divisions of the Court; Counties Comprising the Divisions; Regular Sessions of Court.
+(a) Headquarters of the Court.
+The headquarters of the court shall be located in Greensboro, and all pleadings and papers submitted to the clerk for filing in any division shall be filed in Greensboro.

+(b) Divisions of the Court; Counties Comprising the Divisions; Regular Sessions of Court.
 There shall be six divisions of the court.
-The head-quarters of the counties comprising, and the regular sessions of court for each of the divisions, are as follows:
+The headquarters of the counties comprising, and the regular sessions of court for each of the divisions, are as follows:

-Division and Court Headquarters Counties Comprising Division Regular Court Sessions Rockingham 🐧 Hoke Montgomery Moore Richmond Second Monday in March and September Durham G Scotland Person Lee Orange Chatham Fourth Monday in March and September Wilkesboro \$ Durham Alleghany Ashe Watauga Wilkes Third Monday in April and October Winston-Salem 9 Forsyth Stokes Surry Yadkin First Monday in May and November Salisbury S Cabarrus Davidson Davie Rowan Stanly Third Monday in May and November Greensboro F Alamance Caswell Guilford Randolph Rockingham First Monday in June and December
+Division and Court Headquarters Counties Comprising Division Regular Court Sessions Rockingham 5 Hoke Montgomery Moore Richmond Scotland Second Monday in March and September Durham 5 Person Lee Orange Chatham Durham Fourth Monday in March and Septembe Wilkesboro 🤟 Alleghany Ashe Watauga Wilkes Third Monday in April and October Winston-Salem φ Forsyth Stokes Surry Yadkin First Monday in May and November Salisbury 5 Cabarrus Davidšon Davie Rowan Stanly Third Monday in May and November Greensboro 3 Alamance Caswell Guilford Randolph Rockingham First Monday in June and December

-- (c) Court in Continuous Session.
-The court shall be in continuous session in all divisions of the district, and all matters, criminal and civil, not reached at regular sessions of court are deemed to be in an open status and subject to call at any time before the next regular session of court upon reasonable notice to the interested parties. - (d) Place of Holding Court.
-Regular sessions of court, motion days, pretrial conferences, and other court business, will be conducted in the courtroom located in the United States Post Office Building in division headquarters, unless otherwise directed.
+(c) Court in Continuous Session.
+The court shall be in continuous session in all divisions of the district, and all civil matters are deemed to be in an open status and subject to call at any time upon reasonable notice to the interested parties.

+(d) Place and Hours of Holding Court.
+Regular sessions of court, motion days, pre-trial conferences, and other court business, will be conducted in the courtroom located in the United States Post Office Building in division headquarters, unless otherwise directed.
 On opening day of regular sessions, court shall commence at 10:00 a.m.
-On all other days, court shall commence at 9:30 a.m., unless otherwise announced. - (e) Business at Regular Sessions of Court.
+On all other days, court shall commence at 9:30 a.m., unless otherwise announced.

+(e) Business at Regular Sessions of Court.
 Criminal actions will first be disposed of at regular sessions of court.
-In divisions other than Greensboro, civil actions will normally be tried immediately following the trial of criminal actions.
-Civil sessions will be scheduled in Greensboro as required to dispose of pending litigation.
+In divisions other than Greensboro, civil actions will normally be tried immediately following the trial of criminal actions Civil sessions will be scheduled in Greensboro as required to dispose of pending litigation.